 Linoleum Flooring

-Linoleum is made from linseed oil and cork and can last for decades if cared for properly.
+Linoleum is made from cork and linseed oil and can endure for many years if cared for properly.
 It’s a cost-effective option with many design possibilities.
-However, the softer material is easier to damage, and it's known to discolor with sun exposure.
-It’s also not suitable for areas with excess moisture like kitchens and bathrooms.
+However, the softer material is easier to damage, and it's known to discolor with sunlight exposure.
+It’s also not suitable for moisture-prone spaces like kitchens and bathrooms.

 Carpet